 This Neewer 750II with a high Guide Number of 58, compact size, is supporting TTL, M, MULTI flash mode, LCD, 5600K color temperature, and many more comprehensive functions.

-Not only does this flash enable users to precisely control brightness but it also allows easy change of settings making it perfect for both beginners and professionals.
-Additionally, the build quality is also rough and tough, giving it overheat protection along with automatic temperature detection.
+Not only does this flash enable users to precisely control brightness, but it also allows easy change of settings, making it perfect for both beginners and professionals.
+Additionally, the build quality is too rough and tough, giving it overheat protection along with automatic temperature detection.

 It also has a power-saving mode to enable a long service life.
 It also has bonus features such as Sound indicator, PC port, charging socket for the external power pack, and many more.

 Moreover, it comes with a wireless trigger sensor, Electrical socket outlet, and PC synchronous interface while its recycle time is just 3 seconds.

 It is compatible with majority of Nikon cameras including D7200, D7100, D7000, D5500, D5300, D5200, D5100, D5000, D3300, D3200, D3100, D3000, D700, D600, D500, D90, D80, D70, D60, and D50.
 Not only does it support Multi-flash lighting Application (S1/S2 mode), it also supports front and back curtain synchronous.